Rego Park: Commerce

 Across the Long Island Expressway, in nearby Elmhurst, is the Queens Center Mall.
-Queens Center opened on September 12, 1973, on land previously occupied by Fairyland, a supermarket, and automobile parking.
+This mall opened on September 12, 1973, on land previously occupied by Fairyland, a supermarket, and automobile parking.
 The mall doubled in size from 2002 to 2004.

-The first Trader Joe's in Queens opened in 2007 at 90–30 Metropolitan Avenue, in a building that also has a Staples and a Michaels, and is next to Bob's Discount Furniture, and Home Depot.
+The first Trader Joe's in Queens opened in 2007 at 90–30 Metropolitan Avenue.

 The main business thoroughfare of Rego Park is 63rd Drive.
 The main section extends from Woodhaven Boulevard in the south, to Queens Boulevard in the north, with the central business district of Rego Park nestled between Alderton Street (just south of the Long Island Rail Road overpass), and Queens Boulevard.
 The stretch south of Alderton is entirely residential.
 The business district is anchored by The Rego Park School PS 139Q, an elementary school dating from 1928 and Our Saviour Lutheran Church established in 1926 which right across Wetherole Street from PS 139Q.
 The business district is criss-crossed by four side streets: Saunders, Booth, Wetherole, and Austin Streets.
 Most of the businesses lining 63rd Drive are the original single story "Taxpayers" dating from the 1930s.

 Across Queens Boulevard to the north, 63rd Drive becomes 63rd Road, and its business district continues another three blocks; 63rd Drive actually shifts one block south of 63rd Road.
 There are many small businesses in this area.
 Shopping districts with many smaller stores, bakeries, pharmacies and restaurants can be found along 108th Street as well.